 If your annual fees are greater than £1,500, you will be able to pay your fees in six instalments from October to March.
 As a Postgraduate student, you have the option to request a three-part instalment plan that may more closely resemble your Postgraduate loan instalments.
 To do so you will need to follow the instructions below on signing up for an instalment plan:

 To pay by instalment, you will need to request an instalment plan via this link.
-Once we approved your instalment plan, we will invite you to submit your credit or debit card details on myUniHub.
-Once you have submitted your card details, the University will automatically deduct the relevant payment from your card on the respective dates mentioned above.
+Once we approved your instalment plan, we will call you to register card details, and the University will automatically deduct the relevant payment from your card on the respective dates mentioned above.